 What To Do If Your Cat Is Drooling

-- How much is the cat drooling? – The quantity of saliva is extremely important.
+The quantity of saliva is important.
 While heavy drooling is always an issue, a small quantity of saliva may be nothing to worry about.

 Examine the cat's mouth

-As you've seen in the list above, there can be a lot of cause for the drooling, but most of them are related to the oral cavity.
+As you've seen in the list above, there can be a lot of causes for drooling, but most of them relate to the oral cavity.
 That is where you will find a lot of relevant information about what happened, so you should examine the cat’s mouth.